Current Deakin Students

 Your world-class business education will be supported by teachers who are active field professionals with industry connections.
 Our business analytics program has been developed in partnership with some of the biggest names in the industry, including IBM, Microsoft, Deloitte, Ernst & Young and PwC.
 You’ll benefit from the latest knowledge, strategies and approaches to learning and the opportunity to grow your professional network before you graduate.

-To complete the Bachelor of Business Analytics, students must attain a total of 24 credit points.
+To complete the Bachelor of Business Analytics, students must attain a total of 24 credit points plus completion of the compulsory 0-credit point units, MAI010 Academic Integrity and MIS010 Academic Induction for the Bachelor of Business Analytics.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 To complete the course you must include:-

 - 16 credit points of core units (including one Work Integrated Learning unit or an approved international learning experience)

 - MIS010 Academic Induction for the Bachelor of Business Analytics (0 credit point unit)